youknowwho-sid/Java/README.md

 # Java
-Java programs written as practice for educational purposes.
+Java programs written for educational purposes.
 //Used BlueJ